 The Spanish words sino and pero are troublesome.
 They aren’t really interchangeable, yet the natural temptation is to use pero more often than you should when speaking Spanish.

 These two Spanish words are also difficult to explain.
-So I’m not going to explain how they are used but rather demonstrate how they are used through examples.
+So I’m not going to explain how they are used but rather demonstrate their use through examples.

 Of course, that last sentence was a bit of a white lie (mentira piadosa), I will talk about the differences.
-But, I wanted to take an opportunity to provide an example where sino should be used if the sentence was translated into Spanish.
+But, I wanted to take an opportunity to provide an example of an English sentence where we could use sino if the sentence was translated into Spanish.

-What you really need to look for is the phrase “but rather”.
-Whenever this phrase comes up in English, you need to use sino when you are expressing it in Spanish.
+So, what you really need to look for is the phrase “but rather”.
+Whenever this phrase comes up in English, you can use sino when you are expressing the sentence in Spanish.

 But, of course, there is more to the story.
 So let’s take a closer look.